wally-labs/wally-beta/README.md

   - [ ] fix create-chat page ui (languages greyed out)
   - [ ] make sure scroll area in chat page sticks to the bottom
-  - [ ] chat area has a down area to scroll down
+  - [ ] chat area has a down button to scroll down
   - [ ] make ui mobile friendly (not for demo!)

 - [x] correct client side auth errors (import session from clerk not next-auth)